fibbooo/Reverse24/README.md

 # Reverse24
 Solves the 24game.
 Intended to be used in reverse, i.e, to see which numbers are best to hit.
-E.x. only 79% of 4 card draws make 24, but a 90% chance to be able to make 6
+E.x. using addition, subtraction, multiplication, and division on 4 playing cards, theres a 79% of making 24,, but a 89.6% chance to be able to make 6